Enhancement of Superconductivity in a Dirty Marginal Fermi Liquid: Introduction

-The strange metal behavior has been a persistent mystery for over 30 years \cite{MFL_Varma_CuO_PRL_89} and by now has been observed in a wide range of quantum materials including the cuprates \cite{NFL_CuO_review_Kivelson_Nat_15} and twisted bilayer graphene \cite{TBG_Cao_Nat_2018}.
-Recent theoretical results suggest that quantum-critical interactions \textit{and} disorder are both key ingredients for strange metallicity \cite{SYK_Patel_PRB_21,SYK_Patel_PRB_2022,SYK_Guo_Patel_linearT_PRB_2022,SYK_review_Sachdev_RMP_2022}.
-In particular, Refs.~\cite{SYK_Patel_linearT_arxiv_2022,MFL_Wu_Liao_Foster_PRB_22} have proposed microscopic models based on the interplay between a critical mode and disorder that address aspects of the disordered marginal Fermi liquid (MFL) phenomenology.
-The next challenge is to understand the interplay of critical interactions and disorder on superconductivity \cite{NFL_SC_Kivelson_PNAS_2017,NFL_SC_Chubukov_I_PRB_20,NFL_SC_Chubukov_II_PRB_20,NFL_SC_Chubukov_III_PRB_20,NFL_SC_Chubukov_IV_PRB_21, NFL_SC_Chubukov_V_PRB_21,NFL_SC_Chubukov_VI_PRB_21,NFL_SC_Kamenev_PRL_2022,NFL_SC_SYK_Sachdev_arxiv_2022,disO_SC_MFC_Sri_Burmistrov_arxiv_2022}.
-In this Letter we address a fundamental paradox: Why does superconductivity, a macroscopic, coherent many-body quantum state, arise at anomalously high temperatures from a collision-dominated, seemingly incoherent strange metal?
+Strange-metal behavior has been a persistent mystery for over 30 years \cite{MFL_Varma_CuO_PRL_89} and by now has been observed in a wide range of quantum materials including the cuprates \cite{NFL_CuO_review_Kivelson_Nat_15} and twisted bilayer graphene \cite{TBG_Cao_Nat_2018}.
+Recent theoretical results suggest that both quantum-critical interactions \textit{and} quenched disorder are key ingredients for strange metallicity \cite{SYK_Patel_PRB_21,SYK_Patel_PRB_2022,SYK_Guo_Patel_linearT_PRB_2022,SYK_review_Sachdev_RMP_2022}.
+In particular, Refs.~\cite{SYK_Patel_linearT_arxiv_2022,MFL_Wu_Liao_Foster_PRB_22} have proposed microscopic models based on the interplay between a critical mode and impurity scattering that address aspects of the disordered marginal Fermi liquid (MFL) phenomenology.
+The next challenge is to understand the interplay of critical interactions and disorder on superconductivity \cite{NFL_SC_Kivelson_PNAS_2017,NFL_SC_Chubukov_I_PRB_20,NFL_SC_Chubukov_II_PRB_20,NFL_SC_Chubukov_III_PRB_20,NFL_SC_Chubukov_IV_PRB_21, NFL_SC_Chubukov_V_PRB_21,NFL_SC_Chubukov_VI_PRB_21,NFL_SC_Kamenev_PRL_2022,NFL_SC_SYK_Sachdev_arxiv_2022,disO_SC_MFC_Sri_Burmistrov_arxiv_2022,Setty_PRB_2022}.
+In this paper we address a fundamental paradox: Why does superconductivity, a macroscopic, coherent many-body quantum state, arise at anomalously high temperatures from a collision-dominated, seemingly incoherent and dirty strange metal?

 We extend Ref.~\cite{MFL_Wu_Liao_Foster_PRB_22} to include pairing due to an attractive interaction $W$.
 The phenomenological parameter $W$ can originate from phonons or from integrating out short-scale fluctuations of the critical mode.
-The main physics result of this paper is that the transition temperature $T_c$ in a disordered MFL can be significantly boosted by quantum interference corrections, \emph{despite the absence of well-defined quasiparticles}:
+Despite the \emph{absence of well-defined quasiparticles} due to Planckian dissipation, we predict a strong tendency towards superconductivity in a disordered MFL, with a transition temperature